 The Last Guardian

-A final single-player game to round out our list, The Last Guardian is a testament to worldbuilding, narrative, and artificial intelligence.
+Another single-player game for out list, The Last Guardian is a testament to worldbuilding, narrative, and artificial intelligence.
 Trico, the giant mythical beast that accompanies you on your quest to escape the ancient pit you find yourself trapped in, behaves exactly like an animal should.
 Yes, there are a couple of glitches here and there, but generally Team Ico nails Trico’s animal tendencies to create a beautiful creature in a mysterious world.

 Make sure to give your feline-ish friend lots of pats and care to make sure he responds to your instructions as best as possible.
 Work together through innovative platforming puzzles to make your escape, battling against the crumbling city’s defenders as well as your own fears.
 Cooperation is key, and The Last Guardian is a wonderfully unique game that you’ll remember for years to come.

 Whether you’re a single-player nut or a multiplayer master, the PS4 has plenty to offer.
-All you’ve got to do now is head to the pizzeria that is the PlayStation Store and gaze longingly up at the menu, wondering whether to go for a spicy pepperoni or a classic Neopolitan – a Fall Guys or a Spider-Man.
+All you’ve got to do now is head to the pizzeria that is the PlayStation Store and gaze longingly up at the menu, wondering whether to go for a spicy pepperoni or a classic Neopolitan – a God of War or a Spider-Man.